 To give you a choice, I'll show you how to sell services with either WooCommerce or Easy Digital Downloads.
 They're both fantastic WordPress e-commerce plugins with excellent support:

-- WooCommerce is the world’s leading e-commerce plugin, powering over 44% of all online stores.
-While it does let you sell physical products, it also comes with virtual products that are perfect for selling services in WooCommerce.
+- WooCommerce is the world's leading e-commerce plugin, powering over 44% of all online stores.
+While it does let you sell physical products, it also comes with virtual products that are perfect for selling WooCommerce services.